actualmira/DevSecOps-EKS-CloudNative-Platform/README.md

 ### OPA Gatekeeper Policy with Rego

-I installed OPA Gatekeeper, wrote custom ConstraintTemplates using Rego for the kubernetes security controls I enforced, this serves as a second layer of control acting at the admission level.
-I configured all ConstraintTemplates to target both naked Pods and controller resources so that every resource is intercepted irrespective of how it is applied.
+I installed OPA Gatekeeper, wrote custom ConstraintTemplates using Rego for the kubernetes security controls I enforced, this serves as an admission control policy as code to enforce security requirements before any workload can be admitted into the cluster.
+I configured all Constraints to target both naked Pods and controller resources so that every resource is intercepted irrespective of how it is applied.

 - **[EnforceNonRootUser](k8s/opa_gatekeeper/01-templates/enforce_non_root.yaml)**